-- The federal business limit determined prior to the application of fed.s.125(5.1) as used in calculating the Incentive Deduction for Small Business Corporations (IDSBC) on page 2, line 55; - If claiming an IDSBC, check the YES box and complete lines 50, 54, 55, 45 on page 2. - If your corporation is a member of a partnership that carries on an active business in Canada, compute your corporation's share of the specified partnership income using the Ontario business limit in accordance with subsections 41(6) and 41(7) of the Act to determine the amount to be included in line 50.
+- the federal business limit determined prior to the application of fed.s.125(5.1) as used in calculating the Incentive Deduction for Small Business Corporations (IDSBC) on page 2, line [55]; - if claiming an IDSBC, check the Yes box and complete lines [50], [54], [55], [45] on page 2; - if your corporation is a member of a partnership that carries on an active business in Canada, compute your corporation's share of the specified partnership income using the Ontario business limit in accordance with subsections 41(6) and 41(7) of the act to determine the amount to be included in line [50].

-The Schedule below outlines the changes to the IDSBC rates, the surtax rates and the applicable periods to which the rates apply.
+The schedule below outlines the changes to the IDSBC rates, the surtax rates and the applicable periods to which the rates apply.

-IDSBC Rate Surtax Rate Applicable Period 6.5% 4.333% October 1, 2001 to December 31, 2002 7.0% 4.667% January 1, 2003 to December 31, 2003 8.5% 4.667% January 1, 2004 and thereafter
+IDSBC Rate Surtax Rate Applicable Period

+7.0% 4.667% 2003 calendar year

+8.5% 4.667% 2004 calendar year and thereafter

-^{} applies to corporations where their taxable income and all associated corporations' taxable income exceeds the Ontario business limit.
+^{} applies to corporations where their taxable income and all associated corporations taxable income exceeds the Ontario business limit.

+Capital Gains

-Capital Gains - The 2000 Ontario Budget announced that Ontario would reduce the inclusion rate for capital gains from 75% to 662/3% effective for capital gains realized after February 27, 2000.
-In addition as announced by the Minister of Finance in a news release, "Province Forecasts \$1.4 Billion Surplus" dated December 4, 2000, Ontario further reduced the capital gains inclusion rate from 662/3% to 50% effective retroactively to capital gains realized after October 17, 2000.
+The 2000 Ontario Budget announced that Ontario would reduce the inclusion rate for capital gains from 75% to $66\ ^2/3\%$ effective for capital gains realized after February 27, 2000.
+In addition as announced by the Minister of Finance in a news release, "Province Forecasts \$1.4 Billion Surplus" dated December 4, 2000, Ontario further reduced the capital gains inclusion rate from $66\ ^2/3\%$ to 50% effective retroactively to capital gains realized after October 17, 2000.
 These changes and effective dates coincide with the federal treatment regarding capital gains inclusion rate reductions.